-The Charity's finances its operations through a mixture of retained surpluses and cash flow management.
-The Charity's exposure to interest fluctuations on its borrowings is managed through an annual review of its long-term borrowing requirements.
+Praxis Care finances its operations through a mixture of retained surpluses and cash flow management.
+The organisation's exposure to interest fluctuations on its borrowings is managed through an annual review of its long-term borrowing requirements.

-Strategic Report (continued)
+PRAXIS CARE (COMPANY LIMITED BY GUARANTEE) Strategic Report (continued)